FStarLang/fstar-vscode-assistant/README.md

 - Once connected, we can open folders, files, work with F* as usual.
   Make sure F* is in path on the remote machine.

+#### Some troubleshooting

+If you keep getting ENOENT error in vscode for fstar.exe, meaning that the extension is unable to find fstar.exe on the remote host, and you have added F* path on the remote host, try restarting the vscode ssh server (`Ctrl+Shift+P Remote-SSH: Kill VS Code Server on Host`).

 ## Planned features

 This extensions does not yet support the following features, though support is expected soon.